 From a legal perspective, mitigate is a fancy way of saying “minimise”.
 It refers to the obligation of an individual (normally a claimant) to minimise ongoing loss or suffering they are experiencing.

-Judges will often tell claimants that “you can’t sit on your hands”, what they mean by this is that, a claimant must be proactive in trying to mitigate (or minimise) any ongoing loss or suffering.
+Judges will often tell claimants that “you can’t sit on your hands”.
+What they mean by this is that, a claimant must be proactive in trying to mitigate (or minimise) any ongoing loss or suffering.

-For example, in a personal injury context, where an individual has suffered an injury and they are bringing a claim, they are obliged to take whatever steps they can in order to get better and recover from their injuries.
-That might mean attending a physiotherapist, occupational therapists etc… They need to take charge of their situation.
+For example, in a personal injury context, where an individual has suffered an injury and they are bringing a claim.
+They are obliged to take whatever steps they can in order to get better and recover from their injuries.
+That might mean attending a physiotherapist, occupational therapists etc. They need to take charge of their situation.
 If the Judge is of the opinion that the claimant has not been proactive in their recovery, he/she may reduce their award accordingly.

+Employment law can be difficult to navigate.
 If you have questions about this specific term or any others, contact us.